snyderjo/snyderjo.github.io/index.markdown

 <tr>
     <td>
         <div>
             <p style="text-align:center">I find git indispensable for code development, as well as enabling collaboration like no other tool.
-I do my best to share my code (including <a href="https://github.com/snyderjo/snyderjo.github.io">this website</a>) via github.</p>
+I do my best to share my code (including <a href="https://github.com/snyderjo/snyderjo.github.io" target="_blank">this website</a>) via github.</p>
         </div>
     </td>
     <td >